mingshengzhangp4/variant_warehouse/load_tcga/tcga_dev/tcga_loader_README.txt

 humanmethylation450_probe_id=0:*,1000,0]

  @@ NOTE @@
-  reference_gene_symbols could look like "TP53",  "TP53|WRAP53", but not "NA"
+  reference_gene_symbols could look like "TP53",  "TP53|WRAP53", but not "NA", which is discarded

  TCGA_${DATE}_HUMANMETHYLATION450_STD